 Just before Bard and Thranduil are to attack Erebor, Dain, Thorin's cousin arrives with his army.
 As the three armies are about to go to battle, Azog's army of Orcs arrives.
 Dain and the Elves and Men realize that they must now join together to fight a common enemy or they will all perish.

 Although director Peter Jackson's third installment of the film adaptation of The Hobbit differs from Tolkien's novel, this is still an exciting movie to watch.
+Viwers just need to keep in mind that this is movie based on The Hobbit but is not faithful to the story.
 Great casting, incredible CGI, good editing and a beautiful soundtrack all work together to make The Battle of the Five Armies a visual feast.
 Like the first two movies, it tells the story of Thorin's quest to reclaim Erebor and the Arkenstone from Bilbo Baggins point of view.

-The Battle of the Five Armies features nonstop suspenseful battles on an epic scale that many Tolkien fans have come to love.
-The excitement begins immediately with the attack on Laketown by Smaug and the courageous confrontation of the dragon by Bard.
-This is so well done, with Bard using his young son to help him aim the deadly arrow properly so as to take down Smaug, who in his smugness does not realize he has exposed his weak spot to the bowman.
-Smaug is brilliantly voiced by Benedict Cumberbatch who in combination with the incredible CGI captures all of Smaug's chilling desire for revenge.
+The Battle of the Five Armies features many suspenseful epic battles beginning immediately with the attack on Laketown by Smaug and the courageous confrontation of the dragon by Bard.
+This is well done, with Bard using his young son to help him aim the deadly arrow properly so as to take down Smaug, who in his smugness does not realize he has exposed his weak spot to the bowman.
+Smaug is brilliantly voiced by Benedict Cumberbatch who in combination with the use of incredible CGI captures the dragon's chilling desire for revenge.
+Opposing him is the courageous Bard, determined to save his town and his people.

 No comments: